Frequently Asked Questions

 There is no specific background or undergraduate degree required for admission to the program.
-Many of the classes do require familiarity with both statistics and computer programming languages.
-For more specific requirements about programming language requirements, please contact the Data Science program directors at firstname.lastname@example.org.
+Many of the classes do require familiarity with both statistics and computer programming languages such as Python and R. For more specific requirements about programming language requirements, please contact the Data Science program directors at firstname.lastname@example.org.

 What is the total duration of the program?

-Although there is no minimum duration requirement for the Data Science program, we highly recommend that full-time students complete the program in 1.5 to 2 years.
+It is recommended full-time students complete the program in 1.5 to 2 years.
 Students do have a maximum of five (5) years to complete the program.